FateMeetsLuck/dmildew/README.md

 The "super" keyword cannot be used to access static base class methods.

-When using the destructuring declarations, whichever variable name is associated with the spread operator is placed as the last variable name in the list during compilation.
+When using the destructuring variable declarations, whichever variable name is associated with the spread operator is placed as the last variable name in the list during compilation.
 The spread variable in an object destructuring receives the entire object.
+Destructuring in other contexts besides variable declaration is not implemented.

+Arguments with default values must be the last arguments in an argument list.

+The terniary `? :` operator evaluates both expressions.
+This is a bug that will be fixed in a future release.

+If any complex data type is used as a key to a Map, modifying the key causes undefined behavior.

 Mildew is not optimized for computationally heavy tasks.
 The design of the language focuses on interoperability with D native functions and CPU intensive operations should be moved to native implementations and called from the scripting language.